anfen/zync/README.md

 - Client records will have a `_localId` field which is stable and never sent to the server.
 It is ideal for use as a key in JSX.
 The provided helper function `nextLocalId()` returns a UUID, but you could use any unique value
 - Server records must have:
     - `id`: Server assigned unique identifier (any datatype)
-    - `updated_at`: Server assigned (db trigger or api layer).
-The client will never send this as the client clock is unlikely to be in sync with the server, so is never used for change detection
+    - `updated_at`: Server assigned **_millisecond_** timestamp (db trigger or api layer).
+The client will never send this as the client clock is unlikely to be in sync with the server, so is never used for change detection.
+If it has a higher precision than millisecond, like PostgreSQL's microsecond timestampz, updates could be ignored.
     - `deleted`: Boolean, used for soft deletes, to allow other clients to download deleted records to keep their local records in sync

 ## Quickstart